Kotlin/KEEP/proposals/js/JsName.md

     - angular 2 uses another way for DI;
     - but it's simple to implement.

+*__Question:__ how it should work for overrides?*
+* allow only on final
+* prohibit on overrides and reuse names from overridden declaration
+    * how, then, resolve conflicts?

 + `PROPERTY_GETTER` and `PROPERTY_SETTER`
 <br/>
 Can be useful for native declarations to provide better api in Kotlin.